-To gain a better understanding of the financial decisions that can tarnish one’s golden years, GOBankingRates interviewed five real retirees.
+To gain a better understanding of the financial decisions that can tarnish one’s golden years, GOBankingRates interviewed real retirees.
 Although they’re largely content, they all had at least one nagging money regret they still think about.
-Keep reading to learn their financial mistakes and what you can do instead to ensure a happy retirement.
+But now you can learn from their financial mistakes to ensure a happy retirement.

 What You Can Do